 Why do MIDDLES constantly burn out or check out altogether?

 Why do CUSTOMERS keep demanding of you when you’re giving it all you’ve got?

-ALL IS REVEALED IN The Organisation Workshop: Creating Partnerships Across Boundaries.
+ALL IS REVEALED IN The Organisation Workshop: Creating Partnership Across Boundaries.

 WHAT HAPPENS IF YOU DON’T?

-The impacts of these self-limiting patterns of behaviour are just too costly for both the people and organisation performance.
+The impacts of these self-limiting patterns of behaviour are just too costly for both the people and organisational performance.
 With impacts such as: